microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      so here we only run it for 1 missing square in a 9x9 puzzle.

-The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring)
+The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring) with changes to allow for varying QuBits per color and constraints on Vertex colors based on initial colors when you start.

 ## Prerequisites ##